neweshywessam/neweshywessam/README.md

 ### How are you? 👋

 # About me

-*  🔭 I’m currently working on environmental data analysis using R and Python in a project related to my PhD thesis in the aquatic geochemistry group at Laval university
-*  🌱 I’m currently in a journey to move one step forward to learn data science and Machine Learning
-*  📫 How to reach me:LinkedIn account: [link](https://www.linkedin.com/in/wessamne/)
-*  😄 Pronouns: He/Him
+I am currently a member of the aquatic geochemistry group at Laval University, where I am working on analyzing environmental data using R and Python as part of my PhD thesis.
+Alongside this project, I am also actively pursuing my goal of advancing my knowledge in data science and machine learning.
+If you would like to contact me, my LinkedIn account can be found at the following [link](https://www.linkedin.com/in/wessamne/)